mathesar-foundation/mathesar/docs/docs/install/linux-from-source.md

 ## Prerequisites

 - Any Linux distro with at least `60 GB` disk space and `4GB` of RAM.
     - We've tested it on Ubuntu.
-But it should work on other distros too.
+But it should work on other Linux distros too.
 - Root privileges
 - [Python v3.9](https://www.python.org/downloads/)
 - [NodeJS v14.x](https://nodejs.org/en/download)